wbinder1/e-paper-esp32-frame/README.md

 ![ESP e-paper frame](images/e-paper-esp32-frame.jpg?raw=true)
 ![ESP e-paper frame](images/e-paper-esp32-frame-backside.jpg?raw=true)

-This project offers a comprehensive installation guide for an e-paper picture frame that updates daily.
-The frame showcases a Waveshare seven-color e-paper display, which, combined with the implemented Floyd-Steinberg Dithering algorithm, creates the illusion of a greater color depth.
+This project provides a comprehensive installation guide for an e-paper picture frame that updates daily.
+The frame features a Waveshare seven-color e-paper display, which, combined with the implemented Floyd-Steinberg Dithering algorithm, creates the illusion of a greater color depth.
 Users have the ability to convert their own images using the included BMP-Converter.
-Furthermore, the frame can be connected to the internet to display specific images on designated days.
+Additionally, the frame can be connected to the internet to display specific images on designated days.
+The 1000mAh battery is expected to last for approximately 700 days and can be recharged through the ESP32's type-C port.

 ## Features

-- Display BMP images on the e-paper screen.
-- Handle SD card operations.
-- Manage deep sleep and wake-up functionalities.
-- Use preferences to store and retrieve data.
+- **Daily Updates**: Automatically updates the displayed image daily.
+- **Internet Connectivity**: Connects to the internet to fetch images based on specific dates.
+- **Image Conversion**: Includes a BMP-Converter for converting images to the required format.
+- **Low Power Consumption**: Utilizes the FireBeetle 2 ESP32-E for low power consumption during deep sleep.
+- **Customizable**: Users can convert and display their own images.
+- **3D Printed Case**: Provides a 3D printed case design for housing all components

 ## Table of Contents